Pack3tL0ss/ConsolePi/README.md

   ```
   Again simply restarting the service seems to resolve the issue.
 I suspect it may be a race-condition on bootup with the initialization of udev.

+  > ℹ  You can disable ser2net if you never use TELNET to connect directly to the adapters on the ConsolePi.
+The Rename utility will still use and update the ser2net conf file *(so you don't have to configure the settings in 2 places if you do happen to use it)*.  `sudo systemctl disable ser2net` will disable ser2net, `consolepi-upgrade` won't re-enable it if it was disabled when the you run the upgrade.

 # What's New
+## June 2025 (v2025-3.8)

+  - 🐛 Fix rename of remote adapters
+  - 🐛 Fix menu bug corner case that could ommit entries if last section of page needs to be split
+  - 🩹 Prevent use of invalid character (`.`) in new name for adapters (`.` not allowed by ser2net)
+  - 🩹 Fix menu display issue where first launch of the menu would display sections in 3 columns, then any activity in the menu would re-display the menu more vertically.
+    - *This didn't result in any entries being omitted, just needlessly changed the way it was displayed*
+  - 🩹 Handle SSIDs with spaces in `consolepi-wlanscan`

+## Dec 2024 (v2024-3.6 installer v84)

+  - 🐛fixes bug re disabling static fallback.
+  - 🩹 remove static fallback file if wired_dhcp=false and they have the old template
+  - 🦺 ensure wlan_ip / wired_ip has value when using consolepi-upgrade.
+Rare occasion where user changes ConsolePi.yaml to `wired_dhcp: true`, but does not update the config with IP addresses.
+  - 🔊 fix wired_dhcp log referencing wrong interface in log (wrong variable)
+  - ♻️ change logic in disable wired dhcp for NetworkManager
+  - 🔧 Update wired static fallback.  set autoconnect priority to lowest possible.
+  - ⬆️ upgrade aiohttp dependency

 ## Oct 2024 (v2024-3.4 installer v83)
   - :pushpin: pin cryptography they've pushed a release with failed build (43.0.3 failes build on piwheels)